-Excluding nodules with classically benign imaging features (e.g., diffuse, central, laminated, or popcorn calcification (ACR Lung-RADS® Version 1.1, 2019; McWilliams et al 2013)).
+Excluding nodules with classically benign imaging features (e.g., diffuse, central, laminated, or popcorn calcification (McWilliams et al 2013; PLE expert panel consensus opinion)).

-Note: Multidisciplinary evaluation is recommended to determine the likelihood of a cancer diagnosis and the optimal diagnostic or follow-up strategy (Ettinger et al [NCCN] 2021).
-These guidelines are not intended to preclude either shorter- or longer-term follow-up in individual subjects, when deemed clinically appropriate (MacMahon et al 2017).
+Note: Multidisciplinary evaluation is recommended to determine the likelihood of a cancer diagnosis and the optimal diagnostic or follow-up strategy (Ettinger et al [NCCN] 2023).
+These guidelines are not intended to preclude either shorter- or longer-term follow-up in individual subjects when deemed clinically appropriate (MacMahon et al 2017).